Recap Written by Robert Molnar

 Discounted Group Tickets: Bring your group of 10 or more to a game at a discounted price, and also receive an Everblades souvenir!
 Group tickets are available for all home games.
 For more information on group tickets, call 239-948-7825.

-Partial Season Ticket Packages: Flexible partial season ticket plans are available to help fit your budget and schedule.
+Partial Season Ticket Packages: Partial season ticket plans are available that will save your money and fit your budget and schedule. .
 For more information, call 239-948-7825, or stop by the team's main office located at Germain Arena from Monday through Friday 9 a.m. to 5:00 p.m.
 Fans may also stop by our sales tables located in the concourse at Everblades games. .

 The Everblades are the proud ECHL affiliateof the NHL's Carolina Hurricanes###